The Nashville Model

 It takes a village

-The Vanderbilt Initiative for Autism, Innovation, and the Workforce was formed from its inception with the intention of serving as the core academic research partner within a larger, community-based effort that we call the Nashville Model.
+The Vanderbilt Initiative for Autism, Innovation, and the Workforce was formed from its inception in 2017 with the intention of serving as the core academic research partner within a larger, community-based effort that we call the Nashville Model.
 The Nashville Model seeks to develop, demonstrate, and disseminate all of the components necessary for a community to come together to create a robust “cradle to workforce” series of pathways and opportunities that lead to meaningful employment for autistic individuals and that enhance the bottom line for area businesses.

 The Nashville Model was featured in this Tennessean article.